-Winter Intersession Program in Mexico: Arts & Sciences in Yucatán: Millsaps College offers a unique study abroad program in Yucatán, Mexico.
+Winter Intersession Program in Mexico: Arts & Sciences in Yucatán: Millsaps College offers a unique study abroad program in Yucatán, Mexico between the fall and spring semesters.
 The College (and its non-profit organization Kaxil Kiuic, www.kiuic.org) supports and operates a 4,500-acre tropical forest biocultural reserve in the heart of the Yucatán peninsula.
 The Kaxil Kiuic Biocultural Reserve, with its rich biological and archaeological resources, serves as a center for the arts & sciences program.
-Each winter, a number of courses are offered in fields as varied as biology, communication studies, environmental studies, history, and religious studies.
-Recent Winter Intersession course offerings include The Maya Gods, You, and Chocolate; Field Biology: Tropical Ornithology; and Sun, Sand, and the Cult of the Dead: Apocalyptic Tourism.
+Each winter, a number of courses are offered in fields as varied as health, communication studies, creative writing, history, and religious studies.
+Recent Winter Intersession course offerings include The Maya Gods, You, and Chocolate; and Writing (In) Place.
 In addition to field-based courses, research opportunities and internships in a variety of disciplines are available.
-For more information, contact Dr. George Bey, Director, Millsaps Yucatán at george.bey@millsaps.edu.
+For more information, contact Dr. George Bey.

-Winter Intersession Program in Mexico: The Yucatán Experience with the Else School: The Else School of Management offers study abroad classes each winter based from its facility in Merida, Yucatán: the Center for Business and Culture, known affectionately as "Casa Millsaps."
+Winter Intersession Program in Mexico: The Yucatán Experience with the Else School: The Else School of Management offers study abroad classes each winter based from its facility in Merida, Yucatán: The Center for Business and Culture.
 Through a variety of course offerings, students assess and understand geographic, environmental, economic, social-cultural, political, and legal factors that impact the business and legal environment of Latin America.
 In addition to classroom instruction, students learn directly from business, governmental, and cultural leaders in this vibrant region of Mexico while visiting industries including tourism, farming, manufacturing, and distribution.
-These classes provide students the opportunity to use their classroom knowledge in an applied field study in an emerging economy.
-These classes vary by year and have included Global Business-Latin America; Global Innovation: Solving the Mystery of Mexico; International Business Law; and International Business: Managing across Cultures.
+These classes provide students the opportunity to use their classroom knowledge in an applied field of study in an emerging economy.
+These classes vary by year and have included Global Business-Latin America; International Business Law; and International Business: Managing across Cultures.
 In addition to field-based courses, internship opportunities are available in a variety of business settings.
-For more information, contact Professor Harvey Fiser at harvey.fiser@millsaps.edu.
+For more information, contact Professor Harvey Fiser.

 Semester in Yucatán: Millsaps regularly offers a full semester abroad program in Yucatán, Mexico.
-Staffed by Millsaps faculty and utilizing all three of the College's facilities-Casa Millsaps in the capital city of Merida, the Millsaps Puuc Archaeological Research Center (MPARC) in the Maya market town of Oxkutzcab, and Millsaps' biocultural reserve at Kaxil Kiuic-the program features four major field excursions, including trips to the Caribbean, Campeche, and Chiapas, and numerous day trips.
-Course offerings include intensive Spanish language study and homestays in conjunction with the Centro de Idiomas Sureste (CIS), an internationally certified language institute in Merida, as well as a rotating selection of Millsaps classes in archaeology, biology, communication studies, cultural anthropology, film, his- tory, Latin American studies, literature in English, and religious studies.
+Staffed by Millsaps faculty and utilizing all three of the College's facilities--Casa Millsaps in the city of Mérida, the Millsaps Puuc Archaeological Research Center (MPARC) in the Maya market town of Oxkutzcab, and Millsaps' biocultural reserve at Kaxil Kiuic--the program features four major field excursions, including trips to the Caribbean, Campeche, and Chiapas, and numerous day trips.
+Course offerings include intensive Spanish language study and homestays, as well as a rotating selection of Millsaps classes in archaeology, biology, communication studies, cultural anthropology, film, history, Latin American studies, literature in English, and religious studies.
 Students' regular Millsaps tuition and meal plan transfers to Mexico in order to cover room, board, and other costs to live and study abroad for the entire semester in Yucatán.
 The only additional cost to students is an activity fee to cover certain excursion expenses.
-Four content courses (16 semester hours), plus a two-hour Community Engaged Learning (CEL) course are included.
+Four content courses (16 semester hours) plus a two-hour Community Engaged Learning (CEL) course are included.
 Internships are also available upon request.
 Depending on the semester it is offered, the program also features a one-week fall or spring break for personal travel (cost not included).
-The program is open to 12 students (nine from Millsaps and 3 from other schools in the ACS consortium).
-For more information, contact Dr. Eric Griffin at eric.griffin@millsaps.edu.
+The program is open to 12 students (nine from Millsaps and three from other schools in the ACS consortium).
+For more information, contact Dr. Eric Griffin.

-Exchange Programs
+Direct Exchange Programs